lzhLab/vesselSeg/README.md

 # vesselSeg

-This study present an imbalanced bidirectional-scaling enhanced attention for meticulous liver vessel.
-The function of the shallow down-scaling module is to enlarge the receptive field and suppresses intensive pixel-level noise.
-The deep up-scaling module is a super-resolution architecture aiming at zooming in vessel details, and the attention module is to capture structural connections.
-And, we validate the effectiveness of the proposed model on two public datasets, i.e., 3D-IRCADb and MSD.
+This study presents an imbalanced bidirectional-scaling enhanced attention model for liver vessel segmentation, of which the shallow down-scaling module enlarges the receptive field and suppresses intensive pixel-level noise, the deep up-scaling module is a super-resolution architecture aiming at zooming in vessel details, and the attention module is to capture structural connections.

 # Usage